techidaily/site-win11-tips/source/_posts/streamline-your-workflow-with-top-3d-painting-shortcuts.md

 ## Microsoft Paint 3D Keyboard Shortcuts

  With its intuitive user interface and versatile tools, Paint 3D makes it easier than ever to edit images.
-There are plenty of ways to use it, from[blurring an image in Paint 3D](https://www.makeuseof.com/blur-image-in-paint-3d-how-to/) to using it to create beautiful designs.
+There are plenty of ways to use it, from [blurring an image in Paint 3D](https://www.makeuseof.com/blur-image-in-paint-3d-how-to/) to using it to create beautiful designs.
 However, many people are unaware that there are also several keyboard shortcuts available in Paint 3D that can help you save time and enhance productivity.

  If you're new to Microsoft Paint 3D, or even if you're an experienced user, it's good to know about all the keyboard shortcuts available to you.
-First of all, be sure you check out our[Windows keyboard shortcut ultimate guide](https://www.makeuseof.com/tag/windows-shortcuts-101-ultimate-keyboard-shortcut-guide/) for the basics.
+First of all, be sure you check out our [Windows keyboard shortcut ultimate guide](https://www.makeuseof.com/tag/windows-shortcuts-101-ultimate-keyboard-shortcut-guide/) for the basics.
 Once you're done, we've compiled a list of Paint 3D keyboard shortcuts you absolutely should know.

 | Shortcut Key       | Action                                                                                      |
 | ------------------ | ------------------------------------------------------------------------------------------- |